 - Tampering with fire safety alarms or equipment

 - Failure to comply with Hesston College policy or discipline requirements (e.g. not completing community accountability and support (CAS) sanctions in the required timeline, disregarding mandatory meetings, etc.).

-The RD Council is made up of resident directors.
-This council will review student issues that appear to be first-time infractions or clear violations.
-The RD Council has the option to render community accountability and support (CAS), issue fines or refer the student to the Student Development Committee (SDC).
-The council may respond with fines and/or LAS.
+The RD Council is made up of residence life staff which reviews student issues that appear to be first-time incidents or clear violations of policy.
+The RD Council has the option to render community accountability and support (CAS), issue fines or refer the student to the Student Development Council (SDC).

-- Parents or guardians, academic advisor, Academic Dean and athletic coaches are notified that the student is on LAS.
+- Parents or guardians (students under 21), academic dean and coaches are notified that the student is on CAS.

-Usually LAS is for the remainder of the semester unless otherwise specified.
-If the student commits another violation while a student at Hesston College, the Student Development Committee or the vice president of Student Life may suspend or dismiss the student.
+Most often, CAS is for the remainder of the semester unless otherwise specified.
+If the student commits another violation while a student at Hesston College, the Student Development Council or the vice president of student life may suspend or dismiss the student.

-Appeals must be typed, printed and submitted to the vice president of Student Life within 24 hours of notification of any decision and should include the offense committed, the disciplines assigned and complete reasons for the basis of the appeal.
-The vice president of Student Life will review the appeal request to determine if the appeal should be granted.
-If the appeal is granted, the Vice President of Student Life will review all documents, interview persons involved and either overturn or uphold the decision of the RD Council or SDC.
+- Appeals must be typed, printed and submitted to the vice president who is appointed to hear appeals within 48 hours of notification of any decision and should include the offense committed, the disciplines assigned and complete reasons for the basis of the appeal.
+The vice president will review the appeal request to determine if the appeal should be granted.
+If the appeal is granted, the vice president will review all documents, interview persons involved as needed and either overturn or uphold the decision of the RD Council or SDC.
 All appeal decisions are final.